-Information for health professionals on the characteristics, diagnosis and treatment of pontiac fever.
+Information for health professionals on the characteristics, diagnosis and treatment of Pontiac fever.

-Pontiac fever is a mild flu-like illness caused by Legionella bacteria, often affecting previously healthy and young individuals.
-Symptoms can include fever, headaches and muscle aches but unlike Legionnaires’ disease Pontiac fever does not cause pneumonia.
+Pontiac fever is a mild flu-like illness caused by legionella bacteria.
+Symptoms can include fever, headaches and muscle aches but, unlike Legionnaires’ disease, Pontiac fever does not include pneumonia.

 The illness is self-limiting and symptoms can include fever and at least one of the following:

 - muscle aches